js-org/js.org/README.md

 #

 ### Thanks
 ... to **[Cloudflare](https://www.cloudflare.com)** for their superb DNS service that makes this possible.
 While JS.ORG is using their free plan - to a shameless extent - they helped us more than once with some flexible solutions and extended quotas.
-Many thanks
+Many thanks!